mensonen/diameter/docs/guide/message.md

 are further split into "Request" and "Answer" classes.
-Parsing an "Accounting" message that is also a request will return an instance of [`AccountingRequest`][diameter.message.commands.accounting.AccountingRequest], while an answer would return an instance of [`AccountingRequest`][diameter.message.commands.accounting.AccountingRequest].
+Parsing an "Accounting" message that is also a request will return an instance of [`AccountingRequest`][diameter.message.commands.accounting.AccountingRequest], while an answer message would return an instance of [`AccountingRequest`][diameter.message.commands.accounting.AccountingRequest].

 Python implementations with direct attribute access are currently provided for